-This course will examine play as a medium for cognitive and social-emotional growth from infancy to adulthood.
-Particular emphasis will be placed on the creative aspects of play and its relation to fantasy and emotions as well as to the contrast with more structured experiences for children.
+This course will focus on examining play as a medium for cognitive and social-emotional growth from infancy to adulthood.
+Particular emphasis will be placed on the creative aspects of play and its relation to fantasy and emotions, as well as to the contrast with more structured experiences for children.
+(3 credits)

 - ENG 101: English Composition 1

 - ENG 102: English Composition 2

 - PSY 101: Psychology

 Student Learning Outcomes (SLOs)

 Students who successfully complete this course will be able to: